jpreese/CSharpUnitTestingBestPractices/README.md

 #### Why?
 - Clearly separates what is being tested from the setup and verification steps.
-- Less chance to intermix assertions with "Act" code
+- Less chance to intermix assertions with "Act" code.

 #### Bad:
 ```csharp